 Before we get into what you should and should not do in your study of Richard III, let’s give you the run-down on it.

 The Tragedy of King Richard III to give it its full name is on of Shakespeare’s historical plays.
 A history is a play based on true historical events.
 So, to fully understand the play, we must first know its context.

 King Richard III begins at the end of Edward IV’s reign, focusing on Richard III’s – the Duke of Gloucester as he’s referred to in the play – attempt to become king.

 When King Edward III died in 1377, there was no clear heir to the throne.
-Since his eldest son, Edward, had already passed away, it left two options; the King’s 10 year old son, Richard II or the sons of Prince Edward.
+Since his eldest son, Edward, had already passed away, it left two options; the King’s other sons or the 10 year old son of Prince Edward (Richard II).